winglang/wing/docs/docs/08-guides/03-react-vite-websockets.md

 ```sh
 npm i -s @winglibs/websockets
 ```
-2. Lets create a new file `backend/broadcaster.w`, and implement it:
+2. Let's create a new file `backend/broadcaster.w`, and implement it as follows:
 ```ts
 bring cloud;
 bring websockets;